- University >

 For risks and side effects in new territory, please ask ... your engineer?

-prof Dr. Michael Behrens, Department of Information Technology - Electrical Engineering - Mechatronics, Technische Hochschule Mittelhessen - discussion
+Prof. Dr. Michael Behrens, Department of Information Technology - Electrical Engineering - Mechatronics, Technische Hochschule Mittelhessen - discussion

 The digital revolution penetrates almost all areas of life.
 It expands the possibilities of man and at the same time questions man.
 This is particularly evident in the case of artificial intelligence.
 What distinguishes humans from machines and artificial life?
 In order to be able to confidently handle the new technologies, you need a basic understanding of what it means to be human.
 A theological-ethical reflection on digitization can make a contribution to this. pastor Dr. Dr. In his lecture, hc Volker Jung deals with this topic, which he also wrote down in his 2018 book "Stay Digital Human".

-prof Dr. Michael Behrens then leads the participants into the depths and shallows of the digital world in his lecture: "Welcome to new territory, the wonderful digital parallel world in which the fulfillment of all wishes only requires a "click".
-Nothing can happen to you, because the best "Engineers and scientists solved all the problems many years ago.
-Just swipe to confirm you've read and understood your 59-page full disclaimer.
-Now, let the show begin and you're in!"
+Prof. Dr. Michael Behrens then leads the participants in his lecture into the depths and shallows of the digital world: "Welcome to new territory, the wonderful digital parallel world, in which the fulfillment of all wishes only requires a “click”.
+Nothing can happen to you, because the best Engineers and scientists solved all the problems many years ago.
+Just take a quick swipe to confirm that you have read and understood your 59-page full rights waiver consent form.
+Now come on, the show begins and you're in!"

 Digital communication in (university) schools (October 23, 2019)